lfkeitel/inca-tool/docs/task-files.rst

         list value1
         list value2

+Currently, setting values cannot contain a space.
 Although it may seem strange at first, this is can be very powerful for creating complex task files.

 User Defined Variables
 ~~~~~~~~~~~~~~~~~~~~~~